Chapter 5: Prelude

 “Then hand it over,” Tails said coldly.
 Taking the console from her, he started inputting commands on it as the polar bear kept his gun trained on the swordsman.
-“Did you guys think that it’d be easy to get in with a skeleton crew working at the reactor?” he said while he typed.
+“Did you guys think it’d be that easy to get in with a skeleton crew working at the reactor?” he said while he typed.
 “If I were a bettin’ fox, I would think that they would add in extra security measures, just in case someone was crazy enough to do what we’re doing tonight.”
-He smirked upon seeing the lines of code show up on the woman’s terminal.
+He let out a smirk upon seeing the lines of code on the woman’s terminal.
 “And I was right.”

 After a few moments of typing, he tossed the controller back to Jessie.
 “Done,” he said.
 “Cameras are on a feedback loop.
 Thermal sensors are down.
 I’ve masked our presence here by explaining that a training exercise is underway.
 Comms have also been utterly scrambled.
 And finally, I’ve bugged the code up in a way that it’ll take a long time to undo everything.
 And even if they do pull it off, it’ll be far too late.”